More Is More

-"More Is More" is a song performed by American pop recording artist Heidi Montag, and was released on April 3, 2009.
+"More Is More" is a song performed by American singer and television personality Heidi Montag, and was released on April 3, 2009.
 The uptempo dance-pop song is lyrically about going to a club with friends and receiving attention from men.
 The song debuted at number 50 on Billboards Hot Dance Club Songs chart in July 2009 and peaked at number 27.

 Music and lyrics

 "More is More" is an uptempo dance-pop song that makes heavy use of synthesizers, especially the auto-tune software to alter Montag's voice.
 Lyrically, the song is about going to the club with friends, drinking and receiving male attention.
 In the second half of the song, the lyrics switch from being club-oriented to more sexual.

 Chart performance

 On the Billboard issue dated July 1, 2009, "More Is More" debuted on the Hot Dance Club Songs chart at number 50, becoming Montag's first song to chart, despite not being released as a single.
 After five weeks on the chart, it peaked at number 27.